Table of Contents

 Up until then, in the 1970s, Raqs sharqi had been performed at events and celebrations, in nightclubs, and on cinema sets.
 With Nagwa Fouad’s musicals, Raqs sharqi took a completely new dimension, which has not been replicated since.

 For the first time, Raqs sharqi and the music that went with it, were the main event, rather than only part of another event such as a wedding or a movie.

 These musicals were part of a trend, which had started in the 1950s with Mahmoud Reda, for the legitimization of dance in Egypt and the discovery and revival of folkloric dance.

 According to El Safy (2001), Nagwa’s dance creations were the result of her collaboration, from 1975 to 1992, with the choreographer Mohammed Khalil who had extensive experience of theatre dance and great knowledge of Egyptian local dances.

-Nagwa Fouad’s musicals were indeed big productions, involving several costume changes (with rich and colourful outfits), large groups of folklorically and classically trained back-up dancers, solo vocalists and several musicians (orchestras of around 50 musicians).
+Nagwa Fouad’s musicals were indeed big productions, involving several costume changes (with rich and colorful outfits), large groups of folklorically and classically trained backup dancers, solo vocalists, and several musicians (orchestras of around 50 musicians).